 Home is where the fourth house is, but that doesn’t just concern your current plot of land.
 Your home is your foundation, your parents, your roots, your country or origin, or whatever brings you security.
 If it’s a family matter, it’s probably a Fourth House matter.

 Fifth house, or fun house?
-Like Leo, its governing sign, the House of Pleasure is all about creativity, self-expression, hobbies, children, romance, sexy times, and play.
+The House of Pleasure is all about creativity, self-expression, hobbies, children, romance, sexy times, and play.
 In theory, creation should (and often does) feel good.
 That’s only partially innuendo.

-The sixth house is where your attitude toward health resides.
+The sixth house is where you tend to the minutiae of your daily life.
 Even if you’re not the type to munch on kale chips, you probably have some tendencies where fitness, diet, organization, and routines are concerned.
-How you serve and help yourself (and others) is highlighted here, as is your day job.
+How you serve and help others is highlighted here, as is your day job and your pets.

 Relationship stuff — everyone’s got some stuff.
 In the seventh house, partnerships and relationships come into focus, as well as any attendant negotiations or contracts (nuptial or otherwise).
 Your bae, business partner, and your known enemy are all seventh house peeps.
 The seventh house concerns the “Other”; love and war are both fair game.

 The eighth house is the house of death and taxes, and on a more fundamental level, deep sharing.
 Think “deep, alchemical bonding,” intimacy, and anything that deals with mystery and transformation: birth, death, and rebirth — sometimes deep compulsions and obsessions too.
-A mysterious inheritance could also fit the bill, as the eighth house rules other people’s money: taxes, investments, and debts need apply.
+A mysterious inheritance could also fit the bill, as the eighth house rules shared resources and other people’s money: taxes, investments, and debts also apply.

 Your Nietzsche-loving ninth-grade nephew might have some stuff brewing in his ninth house.
-This area governs our quest for meaning, which we can accomplish through exploration, travel, higher learning, or even some risky business.
+This area governs our quest for meaning, which we can accomplish through travel, higher learning, religion, and publishing a dissertation.
 Education is implied here — as are principles and belief systems.